isabella232/devo-ps.github.io/source/blog/releasing-devops-0-4-0.md

 We just released a new version of devo.ps (0.4.0) with a lot more coming down over the next week.
 A quick list of changes we made:

 - Added the support for proper commiter information.
-- Added default settings for providers (location, size and image).
+- Added default settings for providers (location and image).
 - Added Laravel support.
 - Fixed EC2/AWS support.
 - Improved support for mySQL, PHP and NGINX.